Inside: Don't throw out your pots and pans because of some rust. You can easily get rust off pans. Check out how to remove rust from pots and pans.

-A little while back my mom gave me a few of my grandma's old pie plates.
+A while back my mom gave me a few of my grandma's old pie plates.
 I don't have very many, so it was nice to have a few extra.

 However, after the first time or two of using them, I noticed they were rusting.